-Mr Laino has poured many years of research into this masterpiece, from the march to Gettysburg, July 1st, July 2nd, July 3rd and the retreat and pursuit.
+Author Phil Laino has poured many years of research into this masterpiece, from the march to Gettysburg, July 1st, July 2nd, July 3rd and the retreat and pursuit.

 The Revised and Expanded Gettysburg Campaign Atlas-

 Mary Virginia “Jennie” Wade.
 Jennie was the only Gettysburg civilian to be killed outright during the battle.
 In 21st Century wars, civilian deaths are very common, but during the Civil War, citizens were usually unscathed if they were able to stay out of harm’s way.
 However, on July 3 Jennie was kneading dough for biscuits at her sister’s home on Baltimore Street when she was killed instantly as a bullet passed through two wooden doors and struck her heart.
 That, unfortunately, is usually all visitors hear about this “Gettysburg Maid”—a mere sentence or two.
 Now, with this book, Jennie Wade of Gettysburg: The Complete Story of the Only Civilian Killed during the Battle of Gettysburg, a visitor seeking more of her story may now be satisfied.
 The author has investigated as many sources as possible to write the full saga of Jennie’s life, death and all three burials.

 Jennie Wade of Gettysburg.....104 pages